baillielab/sequential-gwas/docs/src/gwas.md

 For Regenie's options see the [online documentation](https://rgcgithub.github.io/regenie/options/).

+The inputs need to be filled within the `rap_workflows/gwas/inputs.json` file.

 ## Running On UKB RAP

 First you need to compile the WDL workflow and upload it to the RAP, this can be done with the following: